 Clarity – Setting clear and precise goals

 A clear goal is one that can be measured and leaves no room for misunderstanding.
-Goals should be very explicit regarding what outcome is desired and how will it be measured.
-Similar to SMART goal-setting principle, clear goals should help with understanding the task at hand, measuring the results and achieving success.
+Goals should be very explicit regarding what outcome is desired and how it will be measured.
+Similar to the SMART goal-setting principle, clear goals should help with understanding the task at hand, measuring the results, and achieving success.

-Clear: Adopt new technology to reduce time required to manufacture product from 15 mins to 12 mins by end of financial year.
+Adopt new technology to reduce the time required to manufacture products from 15 mins to 12 mins by the end of the financial year.